Iran or Aran

 Asia (Right)

-The Iranian figure with the pointed fur hat represents Aran (Azerbaijan, Shirvan), North and Center of Iran
+The Iranian figure with the pointed fur hat represents Eran (Rep. of Azerbaijan), North and Center of Iran

 Asia (Left)